64robots/webforms/README.md

 }
 ```

-When a user need to send an answer to a question we will need to make a POST request to:
+When a user needs to send an answer to a question, we will need to make a POST request to:

 `/webforms/answers`